Arkansas State vs. Missouri State prediction, odds: 2025 Xbox Bowl picks from proven model

 Bowl season continues Thursday with a college football standalone matchup between the Arkansas State Red Wolves and the Missouri State Bears in the 2025 Xbox Bowl.
 This is the inaugural edition of this bowl, which replaced the Bahamas Bowl on the postseason schedule.
 The Red Wolves got their sixth win by upsetting Appalachian State in the regular-season finale.
 Missouri State went 7-5 thanks in large part to a five-game winning streak in the middle of the season.

 Kickoff from Ford Center at The Star in Frisco, Texas, is at 9 p.m.
 ET.
 The Red Wolves are 1.5-point favorites in the latest Arkansas State vs. Missouri State odds, while the over/under is 54.5.
+ASU is at -118 on the money line (risk $118 to win $100), while MSU is priced at -101.
 Before making any Missouri State vs. Arkansas State picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: